upscayl/upscayl/README.md

 # 🤓 FAQ

 - **How does Upscayl work?**
   - Upscayl uses AI models to enhance your images by guessing what the details could be.
-It uses Real-ESRGAN architecture to achieve this.
+It uses Real-ESRGAN and Vulkan architecture to achieve this.
+[Our backend](https://github.com/upscayl/upscayl-ncnn) is fully open-source under the AGPLv3 license.
 - **I don't see a drastic change in my upscaled image.
 Why is that?**
   - Upscayl can enhance low resolution images and images that are pixelated but it cannot de-blur or do focus adjustment on your image.
 If your image is out-of-focus or totally blurred, Upscayl is not the right tool for it.
 Please use images that are similar to the [examples we've given here.](COMPARISONS.MD)
 - **Is there a CLI available?**